OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-deployment/index.md

 There are 2 semantic reasons for this:

 - If testing picks up a would-be vulnerability before deployment, the code will never make it to an environment to be a vulnerability
-- An undetected and yet-to-be deployed vulnerability is, instead, a *risk* until it hits an environment where people can exploit it
+- An undetected, yet-to-be deployed vulnerability isn't really a vulnerability until it hits an environment where someone can exploit it

-In either case, problems can sneak through and become vulnerabilities no matter how rigorous your internal testing, automated or otherwise.
+Semantics aside, it's vital to realize that you can't expect testing to catch every problem in your code.
+Problems will sneak through no matter how rigorous your internal testing, automated or otherwise, as you won't always know what to look for.

-For this reason, you should never rely solely on internal pre-deployment testing.
+And for this reason, you should never rely solely on internal pre-deployment testing.
 If you're not tracking vulnerabilities *after* deployment, then you're not really tracking them at all.

 ## You definitely want to be the ones finding a vulnerability